George Harrison albums and songs sales

 The making of the Beatles (1958-1962)

 The latter was part of a skiffle group too, the Quarrymen, founded by John Lennon a couple of years earlier.
-When he saw what he was capable of, McCartney wanted to enroll Harrison into his band, but Lennon though that the 14-years old kid was too young despite his obvious skills.
+When he saw what he was capable of, McCartney wanted to enroll Harrison into his band, but Lennon thought that the 14-years old kid was too young despite his obvious skills.

 By spending time and playing together, Harrison effectively ended as the lead guitarist of the band.
 As they changed their sound to the booming rock and roll, remaining members of the Quarrymen left, leaving Lennon, McCartney and Harrison alone on board.
 George dropped out of school at 16.
 The band, which changed of name multiple times, continued to build their reputation through various gigs.